A TRUSTED INDEPENDENT HEALTH INSURANCE GUIDE SINCE 1999.

 What is Medicare Advantage?

-Medicare Advantage plans are an alternative to Original Medicare, and are available in most areas of the United States, including all counties in Washington in 20232 (that was not the case in 2022, when Advantage plans were only available in 32 of the state’s 39 counties).9 In 2023, Medicare Advantage plan availability ranges from just one plan in Klickitat County, to 55 plan options in Snohomish County.2
+Medicare Advantage plans are an alternative to Original Medicare, and are available in most areas of the United States, including all counties in Washington in 20255

-As of June 2023, 675,663 enrollees were in Washington Medicare Advantage plans, which amounted to over 45% of the state’s Medicare population.1 Nationwide, Medicare Advantage enrollment has been steadily increasing for nearly two decades, and that’s true in Washington as well.
+As of September 2024, 748,158 enrollees were in Washington Medicare Advantage plans.1 Nationwide, Medicare Advantage enrollment has been steadily increasing for nearly two decades, and that’s true in Washington as well.

 Original Medicare coverage is provided directly by the federal government, and enrollees have access to a nationwide network of providers.
 But people with Original Medicare may need supplemental coverage (from an employer-sponsored plan, Medicaid, or privately purchased plans) for prescription drug coverage and to reduce and cap their exposure to out-of-pocket costs (deductibles, copays and coinsurance), which are not capped under Original Medicare).